Scroll. There's more.

-Milwaukee serves as the corporate headquarters for more than a dozen Fortune 1000 companies, and in 2009, five companies in the area were selected as leaders in their respective fields as part of Fortune magazine's "World's Most Admired Companies.”
-In 2010, the city was ranked by Forbes magazine as the fourth best in America for commuters.
-Perhaps best known as the setting for the Happy Days and Laverne and Shirley television shows in the 1970s and 1980s, Milwaukee is a fascinating mix of the traditional and contemporary for students seeking an education in the creative and applied arts.
+Milwaukee serves as the corporate headquarters for more than a dozen Fortune 1000 companies, and in 2009, five companies in the area were selected as leaders in their respective fields as part of Fortune magazine's "World's Most Admired Companies."
+The city was also listed as being commuter friendly by Forbes Magazine.
+Milwaukee is truly a fascinating mix of the traditional and contemporary.